 November 21, 2018: Gloria Gallagher has lived with Alzheimer’s disease for more than a decade.
-She’s paralyzed from the chest down.
+She’s paralyzed from the neck down, and so she cannot move her arms or legs.
 She can’t get out of bed, and has a hard time articulating what she wants to say.
 She’s been “this close” to death numerous times.
 And yet, she and her daughter, author BJ Gallagher, often laugh, joke and have a great time during their visits.

 “She’s just so dang cute I can hardly stand it sometimes.
 She just bursts my heart wide open,” BJ says.
 “Sometimes we have so much fun together!”